 ➤Deuteronomy 15:7-11 – This context again refers to a mix of brothers, neighbors, poor, and needy, but its focus is on the people who are in a position to help.
 Specifically it’s addressed to “you” (and me) and points a finger at my heart, my hands, and my eyes.

-• Do my hands greedily cling to possessions, or do I hold them loosely so they can be freely shared with others?
+- Do my hands greedily cling to possessions, or do I hold them loosely so they can be freely shared with others?
+Do I consider what is the least I can do to help without infringing on my needs or wants?

 As James 2:15-16 implies, my response to a brother or sister who lacks food and clothing reveals whether I have any faith in God, whether it’s alive or dead.
 Wishing someone well… praying for him… and failing to ensure he won’t starve after leaving church, is meaningless, futile.
 If generosity were to actually cause me to lack food and clothing, do I have as much faith in God as I expect this poor person to have?
 Will He not care for me?

-➤Deuteronomy 24:10-22 reiterates much of what Leviticus 19:9-18 and 25:35-55 have said.
+➤Deuteronomy 24:10-22 reiterates much of what Leviticus 19:9-18, 25:35-55 have said.
 What’s new are notes of caution about debtors who offer their cloak as collateral for loans.
 They must have access to that garment overnight or risk freezing to death.
 Similarly, workers must be paid at the end of the day so they’ll have a meal and live to work another day.
-We must learn to recognize hardships as potentially threatening people's physical lives.
+We must learn to recognize hardships as potential life-threatening situations.

 God is pro-life and very concerned about these details, otherwise He would not have included them in His law.
 We need to ask Him what these words mean for us.